 There are a limited number of manufacturers that operate under cGMP regulations and that might be capable of manufacturing for us.
 Any performance failure on the part of our existing or future manufacturers could delay clinical development or marketing approval.
 We do not currently have arrangements in place for redundant supply or a second source for AZSTARYS, KP484, KP879 or KP1077 bulk drug substance.
-If our current contract manufacturer for AZSTARYS, KP484, KP879 or KP1077 bulk drug substance.
-If our current contract manufacturer and we may incur added costs and delays in identifying and qualifying any such replacement.
+If our current contract manufacturer for AZSTARYS, KP484, KP879 or KP1077 bulk drug substance cannot perform as agreed, we may be required to replace such manufacturer and we may incur added costs and delays in identifying and qualifying any such replacement.